alvinng4/Gravity-Simulator/README.md

 Adjust parameter values: Left-click on the parameters panel to select a parameter + scroll to change its value.\
 Switch integrators: Left-click the integrator on the integrators panel.

-Warning: rapid switching of integrators in the middle of simulation may cause some error.
+Warning: switching integrators in the middle of simulation may produce numerical error.
 ## Changing the resolution
 The default resolution is set to 1920 x 1080.
 However, you can set your own resolution by the following command:
 ```